marxin/texi2rst-generated/sphinx/install/configuration.rst

   default is derived from glibc's behavior.
 When glibc clamps float_t to double, GCC follows and enables the option.
 For other cross compiles, the default is disabled.

+.. option:: --with-zstd=pathname

+  If you do not have the ``zstd`` library installed in a standard location and you want to build GCC, you can explicitly specify the directory where it is installed (:samp:`--with-zstd={zstdinstalldir}`).
+  The :option:`--with-zstd`:samp:`={zstdinstalldir}` option is shorthand for :option:`--with-zstd-lib`:samp:`={zstdinstalldir}` /lib and :option:`--with-zstd-include`:samp:`={zstdinstalldir}` /include.
+If this shorthand assumption is not correct, you can use the explicit include and lib options directly.

+  These flags are applicable to the host platform only.
+When building a cross compiler, they will not be used to configure target libraries.

 Cross-Compiler-Specific Options
 ===============================